Vilea/Repose/README.markdown

 # REPOSE
 ## Abstract
 A light extension of [AFNetworking](https://github.com/AFNetworking/AFNetworking) for REST.
-The aim of this library is to provide a smart and light extesion of AFNetworking to create apps using REST server sides.
+The aim of this library is to provide a smart and light extesion of AFNetworking to create apps using full REST server sides.

 ## Development
 Repose is still in early development stage.